itamair/ddd-forms-talk/readme.md

 Use the incremental branches to analyze the DDD Form Example evolutions and incremental functionalities:

 1-Personal-Info

 2-Personal-Info-with-Twig_Template_output

 > from now on it is needed you add some fake "magazine" type contents/nodes

 3-Magazine-choice

 4-Ajax

-5-Address-Geocoding (*need to clear drupal cache / drush cr, after swithcing on this branch*)
+5-Address-Geocoding (*need to clear drupal cache / drush cr, after switching on this branch*)